How to File a VA Claim (Form 21-526EZ)

 This section is very important for veterans to fill out accurately because it allows VA to transfer monthly compensation directly into a veteran’s bank account.
 Therefore, if your claim for service connection is granted and you are entitled to retroactive benefits, VA will already have this payment information on file.

 To fill this section out completely, you must indicate the type of bank account, your account and routing numbers, and the name of the bank.

 Section XI: Power of Attorney (POA) Signature

-If you have legal representation providing assistance with your VA claim, it is necessary for that individual to provide his or her signature.
+If you have legal representation assisting with your VA claim, it is necessary for that individual to provide their signature.
 Once again, representatives can include VSOs, VA accredited agents, or VA accredited attorneys.

 VA Form 21-0966: Intent to File a Claim

 If you are planning to file a VA claim for disability benefits but need more time to gather evidence, you can submit VA Form 21-0966 to notify VA of your intent to file a claim.
 After submitting your Intent to File, you have one year to complete your VA claim using Form 21-526EZ.
 Importantly, the date that VA received your Intent to File will be the effective date of your claim.